PMP Audit Preparation

 What Should You Do First with PMP Audit?

-You want to be respectful of the designated reviewer, whether it’s your former boss or colleague who will review and sign your application, by informing them first so they will not be surprised.
+You want to be respectful of the designated reference, whether it’s your former boss or colleague who will review and sign your application, by informing them first so they will not be surprised.

 It’s certainly helpful if you have a good working relationship with your current and former manager and colleagues.